softmediadev/kohana-mediafire/README.md

 You must first register and create a new application in the *My Account* &gt; *Developers* section on MediaFire's website in order to get an Application ID and an API Key to use this class.

-Also look at the class source and MediaFire website for documentation of the API : [REST API - MediaFire](http://developers.mediafire.com/index.php/REST_API)
+Also look at the class source and MediaFire website for documentation of the API : [API - MediaFire](https://www.mediafire.com/developers/)

 #### Installation